-On lines 9A1 through 9A3, enter each dependent's name and social security number.
+On lines 9A1 through 9A3, enter each dependent's name and SSN.

 For federal income tax purposes, a dependent is either a qualifying child or a qualifying relative.

 To claim a qualifying relative as a dependent for federal purposes, you must meet the following 5 tests: